 *Technically a billing suit is not malpractice but for this post, assume they are the same.

 MahanyLaw – America’s Fraud and Legal Malpractice Lawyers

-Claims that lawyers overcharge are unfortunately occur all to often.
+Claims that lawyers overcharge are unfortunately occur all too often.
 If the loss is $1 million or more, we will gladly review your potential legal malpractice claim.
-Because we are national boutique ant-fraud law firm, suing lawyers wherever they may be doesn’t worry us.
+Because we are national boutique fraud recovery law firm, suing lawyers wherever they may be doesn’t worry us.

 For a complimentary and confidential review of your legal malpractice claim, give us a call.
 We also invite you to our legal malpractice website.
-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
-(Most cases can be handled on an hourly or contingent fee basis.
+For more information, contact attorney Brian Mahany online, at or by telephone at (414) 704-6731 (direct).
+Most cases can be handled on an hourly or contingent fee basis.
 We take cases anywhere in the United States.